rofor/lidar2block/README.md

 The first loop reads value on the current line of the file (the max z position) and generates a sequence from one to this value.
 Each one of these sequences represents z values for each column of the vertically stacked points on the face.

-The second loop reads the current line count and repeats this number this value for each of the values in the last sequence.
-Each of these lists of the same number represent the Y positions for each column of points on the face.
+The second loop reads the current line count and repeats this value this value for each of the values in the last sequence.
+Each of these lists of the same repeating value represent the Y positions for each column of points on the face.

 The third loop generates the X positions which are all 1.